 - It is not a race!
 Each child will progress at their own pace.
 Do support them but don’t push them on too quickly.

 - Encourage reading at home.
 Set good habits by making it part of your routine.
 The best time I think is after tea or a bath.
 In that way, your child is not hungry and is relaxed.
 It may be that this is when you have always read them a story.
 This is a perfect time to add in their reading too (as long as they are not too tired).
 I know other parents who have 5 minutes in the morning before school (not this household!).
 Whatever works for you.

 - Don’t make your child read a text that is beyond their understanding.
 No, 6 year olds should not be reading Harry Potter!
 (Ok, the very, very exceptional may).
 I love Harry Potter but these books were written with 9/10 year old children in mind (I mean the first book).
 Technically your child could probably plough through Harry Potter but they also have to retain and UNDERSTAND the language used.
 These are two different skills.
 The best books are the ones they pick and this may mean “The Guinness Book of Records!”

 - Encourage the reading of everything, not just books.

 - Reading scheme books can be a bore BUT they are graded accordingly and are written with your child in mind so don’t show your child that you are bored!
 They probably love them!

 - And finally, if your child is still struggling here are some strategies that have worked for some of the hundreds of children I have taught.
-These are my opinions and they may not be those of other educators:

 - Most children learn by using the letter sounds e.g phonics.
 ALL children learn this method in the UK and that is good.
 As a parent, I would advise you learn these too.
 Many of us are from the “Peter and Jane” or “Roger Red Hat” era and didn’t learn in this way.
 Early readers are asked to “sound out” unknown words; this means using their letter sounds.
 Please do not teach them the letter names e.g a is ay.